Bala Hissar, Peshawar: History

 According to historian Ahmad Hasan Dani, a Chinese Buddhist monk and traveller Xuanzang, when visiting Peshawar in 630 AD, found a "royal residence" and called it with Chinese word Kung Shing, which is used for its significance and is explained as fortified or walled portion of the town in which the royal palace stood.
-Hiuen Tsang then makes a separate mention of the city, which was not fortified.
+Hiuen Tsang (Xuanzang) then makes a separate mention of the city, which was not fortified.
 This shows that the royal residence formed the nucleus of a Citadel, which must have been further protected by a moat.
 Dani further says that a channel of old Bara River surrounded by a high spot, which includes the Bala Hissar and Inder Shahr.
 The higher area could have been the citadel, which is the present Bala Hissar.
 The fort still existed during the time of the Mughal Emperor Babur, who referred to it as Bagram Fort.

 The fort was used as a royal residence for the Durrani Empire since December 1747, when Ahmad Shah Durrani conquered Peshawar.
-The Afghan King Timur Shah Durrani (1773–1793) used the fort as the winter capital of his empire.
-Up to the early 19th century, Peshawar was the winter capital of the Afghan Empire and the Bala Hissar was the royal residence of Afghan kings.

 The Battle of Peshawar took place on 8 May 1758 between the Hindu Maratha Empire and the Durrani Empire.
 The Marathas were victorious in the battle and Peshawar was captured.
-The battle was seen as a huge success for the Marathas who hoisted the Bhagwa Jhanda (Saffron flag) on top of the Peshawar fort, their rule had now stretched from Pune to Delhi and now to the border of the Durrani Empire in Peshawar.
-Before that, the fort of Peshawar was being guarded by Durrani troops under Timur Shah Durrani and Jahan Khan.
 After being defeated by the army of Marathas, Durranis with Jahan Khan and Timur Shah Durrani left the fort meanwhile Marathas captured and took control of the fort.
-The victory in this battle is considered a great success for Marathas as now their rule had extended to the border of Afghanistan, located 2000 km far from their capital Pune.
+The victory in this battle was considered a great success for Marathas as now their rule had extended to the border of Afghanistan, located 2000 km far from their capital Pune.
+It was reconquered by Ahmad Abdali in 1759.
+The Durrani Shah Timur Shah Durrani (1773–1793) used the fort as the winter capital of his empire.

-The Sikhs fought and defeated the Afghans at the Battle of Nowshera near Peshawar in March 1823.

 Bala Hissar Fort in Peshawur from a drawing by G.T.
 Vigne, ESQ. in 1834.

-The Sikhs followed this by the destruction of the Afghan royal court and the fort of Bala Hissar in Peshawar.
+The Sikhs fought and defeated the Durrani Empire at the Battle of Nowshera near Peshawar in March 1823.
+They followed by the destruction of the Afghan royal court and the fort.
 Soon after, the Sikh commander-in-chief Hari Singh Nalwa commenced the reconstruction of the fort.

-After the First Anglo-Sikh War in 1845-46, the British East India Company reconstructed the outer walls of Bala Hissar in 1849.
+After the First Anglo-Sikh War in 1845–46, the British East India Company reconstructed the outer walls of Bala Hissar in 1849.

 The fort is now used by the Frontier Corps, a paramilitary unit of the Pakistan Army.